Common mistakes entrepreneurs make in managing their inventory, and how to correct them

 It’s impossible to keep track of absolute everything, especially if you have a lot of product, so choose key things to pay attention to.

 Follow the 80/20 rule.
 80 percent of your time will be spent on 20 percent of your product.
-The next products, the one that generate about 30 percent of your sales, should take up another 10 percent of your inventory time, and the last 50 percent the last 10 percent of your time.
+The next products, the one that generates about 30 percent of your sales, should take up another 10 percent of your inventory time, and the last 50 percent the last 10 percent of your time.